 - Running automated test cases in parallel.

-- Using Jira, creating test cases, pushing issues from "in test" to "done" after running them through all the related test cycles.
+creating test cases, pushing issues from "in test" to "done" after running them through all the related test cycles.

 - Sas Programming to update existing data sets to use for soak testing.